What is an Associate of Arts Degree?

-AA degree programs are designed for students who want to advance in their current careers, start new careers or lay a foundation for their future education.
+AA degree programs are designed for students who have achieved a high school diploma or equivalent and want to advance in their current careers, start new careers or lay a foundation for their future education.

 Because associate degrees are typically two-year programs, they can help you get the knowledge and skills you need to start your career faster than a bachelor’s degree program.